Soap Nuts: The Benefits and Uses of One Small Berry

 Insect and Mosquito Repellant

-Soap nuts are rumored to repel mosquitoes by applying the liquid to the body (possibly with this natural mosquito repellant) and allowing it to dry.
+Soap berries are rumored to repel mosquitoes by applying the liquid to the body (possibly with this natural mosquito repellant) and allowing it to dry.
 It's safe for babies and kids but there isn't much discussion on it's effectivity.
 Give it a try and let me know what you think!

 Likewise you may be able to use the crushed or used shells around your garden to repel some insects and pests.